escherba/python-metrohash/README.rst

 Buffer protocol support
 ~~~~~~~~~~~~~~~~~~~~~~~

-The methods in this module support Python `Buffer Protocol
+The Python `Buffer Protocol <https://docs.python.org/3/c-api/buffer.html>`__
-<https://docs.python.org/3/c-api/buffer.html>`__, which allows them to be used
+allows Python objects to expose their data as raw byte arrays to other objects,
+for fast access without copying to a separate location in memory.
+Among
+others, NumPy is a major framework that supports this protocol.

+All hashing functions in this packege will read byte arrays from objects that
-on any object that exports a buffer interface.
-Here is an example showing
+expose them via the buffer protocol.
+Here is an example showing hashing of a 4D
-hashing of a 4D NumPy array:
+NumPy array:

 .. code-block:: python